xprogamer008/TheOtherHostRoles/README.md

 Idea by [The Other Roles](https://github.com/TheOtherRolesAU/TheOtherRoles)<br>

 The Deputy is the Sheriff's partner, and the Sheriff and Deputy know each other.<br>
-Deputy cannot spawn without a Sheriff.<br>
-All Sheriff settings apply to the Deputy<br>

 ### Snitch